amilcar-sr/JustifiedTextView/README.md

         android:textSize="15sp" />
 ```

-**And that's it!** 🎉 the text contained in the JustifiedTextView view will be justified.
-(In this example I wrote 15sp as textSize, but you can use a different textSize and it won't be a problem).
+**And that's it!** 🎉 the text contained in the JustifiedTextView will be justified.
+(In this example I used 15sp as textSize, but you can use a different textSize and it won't be a problem).

 **You can set the text programmatically as well** 👍🏻, you can even use JustifiedTextView as a regular TextView in your java class (because it extends TextView) and the result would be the same justified text in your UI.